An easy Bruges lace crochet pattern

-When I read the call for submissions for this issue, this is what I came up with.
-I knew it was perfect because it had that kind of retro feel and was perfect for the road-trip/camping theme they were going for.
+When I read the call for submissions for this issue, I knew this would be perfect because it had that kind of retro feel and was perfect for the road-trip/camping theme they were going for.
 This is going to be the perfect crochet head scarf for a road trip in a convertible — to keep your hair under control and out of your face.
 Also in this issue, the editor was looking for projects in all different types of lace.
-This project is done in Bruges laces, and this is my first pattern in the technique.
+This project is done in Bruges lace crochet, and this is my first pattern in the technique.

 I love it!
 I’ve already seen one finished project on Ravelry, and I hope to see many more.

 It is made in Schulana Merino-Cotton 135 (distributed by Skacel) and an F/5 (3.75mm) hook.

-If you’ve ever done Bruges lace, this should be easy.
+If you’ve ever done Bruges lace crochet, this should be easy.
 It’s a small, beginner project in the technique, however a few people are having trouble with it (I’ve heard this via Ravelry and Crochetme.com).
 Part of the difficulty is probably just that this is a new technique to them, but there are a few errors in the pattern as well, introduced during the tech-editing process.
 In the “Last turning” at the end of Row 4 it says “Work Row 2 of Turning”.
 That shouldn’t be there.
 Don’t work Row 2 of the Turning there.
 Just pretend those words aren’t there.
 Also Row 4 of “Last Turning” and Row 2 of “Last column” are both missing a “turn” after you sl st to the hair band or to another ch-5 sp.